Aarhus University Seal

 Day-to-day life at Economics and Business Administration in Herning

 The teaching you will receive on the degree programme is a mix of lectures and classroom instruction in small groups, and you will carry out assignments and deliver presentations.
 You will be in regular contact with the business community through working in projects on specific cases, as you gradually build your business understanding.
 You will work with real-world issues that allow you to test the theories you are studying.
+On your fifth semester, you also have the opportunity to enter a project-based internship in a company.
 When you graduate as a Bachelor, you will have gained both practical experience for your CV and will have built an active, professional network from your interactions with the business community.

 Already during the first semester of the degree programme, there will be significant focus on developing your career, network and personal skills, to put you in a strong position to find a job and make a positive difference for others when you graduate.